yowcow/p5-Log-Dispatch-CronoDir/README.md

     Directory name pattern where log files to be written to.
     POSIX strftime's conversion characters `%Y`, `%m`, and `%d` are currently accepted.

+- permissions => Octal

+    Directory permissions when specified directory does not exist.
+Optional.
+Default: 0755

 - filename => Str

     Log file name to be written in the directory.